3F/web.vsSBE/_doc/Scripts/SBE-Scripts.md

 ---
 # SBE-Scripts

-SBE-Scripts - it's our engine for additional work over [MSBuild](../MSBuild/) - conditions, subcommands, file operations, etc. by components.
+SBE-Scripts - it is our engine for additional work over [MSBuild](../MSBuild/) - conditions, subcommands, file operations, etc. by components.

 *you can use this as an additional variant and/or if need a some features, for example, special for Visual Studio etc. all of that are not exists/available with [MSBuild](../MSBuild/)*